bonprix/vaadin-scrollable-panel/README.md

-# MyComponent Add-on for Vaadin 7
+# ScrollablePanel Add-on for Vaadin 7

 The ScrollablePanel is a panel layout component which allows the user to read the current scroll position of the scrollable content.